 No one knows gear like Backpacker.
 Get more expert advice on buying, using, and maintaining your equipment by signing up for Outside+.
 Members get access to our full archive of stories, skills, trips, and gear reviews.
 You also get access to all of our other titles, like Ski, Climbing, Yoga Journal, Triathlete, and more.
 Sign up for Outside+ today!

-I have a Snowpeak stove that uses those small pressurized fuel canisters.
-Is there a good way to estimate the burn time left in a partially used canister?
+I have a Snow Peak canister stove, and I’ve accumulated a bunch of partially-used fuel canisters.
+I hate wasting them, but I’m worried about running out of gas on a trip.
+Is there a good way to estimate the burn time left in a partially used canister? —Clark, Prairie City, OR

-This is a great question.
-I’ve always just relied on a guestimate, but to get a more precise method for determining the remaining fuel amount, I asked Steve Grind, the product manager for MSR stoves.
-Here’s what he says:
+If you’re lazy like me, you just guesstimate how much fuel is left in your canisters.
+It works well enough, though you need some practice to do it reliably.
+To get a more precise method for determining the remaining fuel amount, I asked Steve Grind, the product manager for MSR stoves.
+This is what he told us: